Minagera/CyberPatriot/README.md

 This repository is organized into several key directories:

-- `/curriculum/` - Overall curriculum structure and learning paths
+- `/Curriculum/` - Overall curriculum structure and learning paths
-- `/windows_security/` - Windows security training materials and exercises
+- `/Windows/` - Windows security training materials and exercises
-- `/linux_security/` - Linux security training materials and exercises
+- `/Linux/` - Linux security training materials and exercises
-- `/cisco_networking/` - Cisco networking training materials and exercises
+- `/Cisco/` - Cisco networking training materials and exercises
+- `/Checklists/` - Security checklists for all platforms
+- `/Resources/` - Templates, references, and tools for documentation and automation
+- `/Meld/` - Baselining and comparison guides
-- `/resources/` - Additional resources, checklists, and reference materials
+- `/Sponsorships/` - Sponsorship and support templates
-- `/team_materials/` - Team management materials and competition workflows
+- `/Team_Resources/` - Team management materials and competition workflows
+- `/VM-Setup/` - Scripts and instructions for creating practice VMs and Packet Tracer scenarios

 ## Getting Started